Habitat for Cats is a nonprofit, 501(c)(3) cat rescue, all volunteer organization

 Habitat for Cats (HFC) is dedicated to reducing the number of homeless cats and kittens by focusing our efforts on population control.

-To accomplish this, we provide programs for trapping, and sterilization for many of the feral and abandoned cats located in our Southeastern Massachusetts community.
-Friendly cats and kittens, found in colonies, are placed in our foster care program and transferred to shelters for adoption or adopted directly from our foster homes.
+To accomplish this, we provide programs for trapping, and sterilization for many of the abandoned cats located in our Southeastern Massachusetts community.
+Friendly cats and kittens, found in colonies, are placed in our foster care program or transferred to licensed shelters for adoption if not adopted directly from our foster homes.

 This entire effort requires all our resources of TNR, spay/neuter and foster care/adoption programs.